ucsb-cs156/f25/_lectures/week04b.md

 2. When you see that everyone that is present has made a post in the channel (including anyone attending remotely via zoom), invite everyone to stand, and read out their post to the group.

    (Yes, we know this may seem silly.
 However, the point is to *actually practice* standups the way that professional software development teams do them, rather than just talk about them, or read about them.
-Trust me, this will pay off when you are at your first job/internship where they do this, because you'll *know* what's going on.
+Trust us, this will pay off when you are at your first job/internship where they do this, because you'll *know* what's going on.

    Plus: right now, while the project is relatively straightforward, the value of this may not be as clear, but as the projects get more complex, trust us, the value will reveal itself.)